Observations on the Marathon Oil Corporation (NYSE:MRO) Growth Curve

 Sponsored

-As well, it is important to consider MRO stock ratios such as price-to-sales, which is currently 1.83.Likewise, its price to free cash flow for the last twelve months stands at 4.37.
-MRO’s price to book ratio for the most recent quarter was 1.28, resulting in an 82.18 price to cash per share for the period.
+As well, it is important to consider MRO stock ratios such as price-to-sales, which is currently 1.80.Likewise, its price to free cash flow for the last twelve months stands at 4.30.
+MRO’s price to book ratio for the most recent quarter was 1.30, resulting in an 80.81 price to cash per share for the period.

 How does Marathon Oil Corporation (MRO) stock rate among analysts?
 Buy, sell, or hold?